vincentk/dedekind/README.md

 $(A + B) * C = A * C + B * C$ can be evaluated symbolically and composed in $\mathcal{O}(0)$.

 * Some support exists for typical operations such as concatenation and slicing.

-## Known Limitations

-Many, for the time being.

 ### Implementation notes: